France Plans To Put An 'Ecotax' On Nearly All Air Travel

 Similar airfare taxes already exist in other countries.
 In Germany, a green tax adds between 8 and 45 euros ($9-$50) to ticket prices, according to Deutsche Welle.
 Sweden announced a comparable flight tax in the spring of 2018.

-Soon after the French government unveiled the plan, Air France announced that it "strongly disapproves" the tax, issuing a statement in which it said the initiative would cost its combined airlines more than $67 million each year.
+Soon after the French government unveiled the plan, Air France announced that it "strongly disapproves" of the tax, issuing a statement in which it said the initiative would cost its combined airlines more than $67 million each year.
 The airline is partly owned by the French government; its corporate group also includes Dutch airline KLM.

 "This measure would be extremely penalizing for Air France, of which 50% of its flights are operated out of France, and notably for its domestic network, where losses amounted to above 180 million euros [$202 million] in 2018," the company said.